pivotal/docs-tap/supply-chain/about.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

 Tanzu Supply Chain is a tool that provides a golden path to production for your teams.
-It replaces our previous solution for supply chains, [Cartographer](https://cartographer.sh).
+It replaces our previous solution for supply chains, [Supply Chain Choreographer](../scc/about.hbs.md) which is based on [Cartographer](https://cartographer.sh).

-## Supply Chain's Beta status
+## Beta status

 Tanzu Supply Chain is early access beta software and is likely to change based on user feedback.